 The Untermyer Gardens Conservancy is located at 945 North Broadway in Yonkers, New York.
 Their offices can be reached via telephone at (914) 512-0436 or through their website.

-The public gardens are open to the public from 12-6 pm Friday-Sunday.
-Entry into the gardens is free but requires registration through a timed-entry system during the Coronavirus pandemic.
+The public gardens are open to the public from 9 am to 7 pm seven days a week.
+Entry into the gardens is free.